adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 As this implementation only uses a small part of the entire API, the exposed method signature has just one argument, solving the precise problem and no more.
 But what about browsers lacking `Object.create`?

-If we want to degrade gracefully, we don't have to do anything.
+If we want to degrade gracefully, we don't have to do anything (hello Progressive enhancement!).
 If we want to support other browsers add a second fork as follows:

 	// Code credited to David Mark.
 Thanks. var lib = {};